dogaotcu/bundibugyo-uganda-r0-estimation/README.md

-# Transmissibility of the 2026 Bundibugyo Virus Disease Epidemic, Estimated from Imported Cases in Uganda
+# Estimating the reproduction number of Bundibugyo virus from imported cases in Uganda

 This repository contains the data and R code used to estimate the basic reproduction number (R0) of the 2026 Bundibugyo virus disease epidemic in